 - We’ve taken a number of tours in Rome.
-You can read about our experience visiting the Vatican, Coliseum and Roman Forum with Walks of Italy in Rome here, and our experience at the Borghese Gallery here.
+You can read about our experience visiting the Vatican, Coliseum and Roman Forum with Take Walks (formely Walks of Italy) in Rome here, and our experience at the Borghese Gallery here.
 With Context Travel, you can read about the Grand Tour and the Romantic Poets tour here, and Popes, Power and Parties here.

 - If you’re planning on visiting Rome in summer, read our tips for visiting a European city in summer to stay sane